When choosing your tennis racquet of choice, much of it boils down to personal preference and feel.

 - Less Comfort

-Side note: Polyester strings like Babolat RPM Blast strung at lower tensions produce a snap back which also has an impact on top spin.
+Side note: Polyester strings like Babolat RPM Blast strung at lower tensions produce a snapback that also impacts topspin.

 String Tension and Durability

-Another area where string tension and it's relationship to the racquet isn't clear cut is how it impacts on durability.
+Another area where string tension and its relationship to the racquet isn't clear cut is how it impacts durability.
 Does high tension increase durability?
 Or does low tension prevent the string from being stretched beyond its limits and therefore last longer?

-The general line of thinking is that lower tensions allow the strings to move more freely and notch each other at a faster pace.
-This is true for certain strings but from my experience, it's not a golden rule.
+The general line of thinking is that lower tensions allow the strings to move more freely and notch each other faster.
+This is true for certain strings, but from my experience, it's not a golden rule.

 Which String Tension Should You Choose?

 Before deciding on string tension, ideally, you want to know what you are looking for in your game and how you want your racket to perform accordingly.